PSFC Chernomorets Burgas: Founding

 In the summer of 2005, the club was founded by the mayor of Burgas.
 Despite the protests of the owner of FC Chernomorets Ivaylo Drazhev, the new club was named OFC Chernomorets 919 and was named as a successor of the current then FC Chernomorets.
 At the same time, Drazhev formed another club in the capital Sofia under the name PFC Chernomorets Burgas Sofia which only lasted one season and reached many anti-records.

 After a one-season stay in the amateur division, the club easily won the Bulgarian South-East V AFG with Dian Petkov as a head coach, finishing in the 1st place.
-In June, 2006, OFC Chernomorets 919 won the Bulgarian Amateur Cup.
-In the final at the Vasil Levski National Stadium, Chernomorets won with 4–0 against FC Benkovski Kostinbrod.
+In June 2006, OFC Chernomorets 919 won the Bulgarian Amateur Cup.
+In the final at the Vasil Levski National Stadium, Chernomorets won with 4–0 against Benkovski Kostinbrod.